The Mining Law Review: Tanzania

 iii Third-party rights

 The exercise of access to surface rights in a mining area is governed by the provisions of Part VII of the Mining Act.
 In exercising land surface rights, one of the two things are required: (1) to obtain the consent of a government minister, local authority, other authority or landowner; or (2) to compensate, relocate and resettle the relevant landowners.
 Whether consent or compensation are applicable will depend on the current use of the land and the activities that a mineral right-holder wants to undertake.
-As stated above, licence holders are required to obtain consent from a government minister, local or other relevant authority or landowner.
 Examples of areas requiring ministerial consent include areas designated for burial, areas where there is a military installation, any reserved area or any protected monument.24 Local authority and landowner's consent are required for any inhabited area, land set aside for agricultural use, or where land use plans, compensation and relocation are involved.25 Consent may also be required from other authorities; for instance, in national parks, forest reserves, game reserves and areas where there is a railway.

 Under the terms of Section 97 of the Mining Act, compensation, relocation and resettlement may be required where rights conferred by a mineral right cannot be reasonably exercised without affecting the interests of a lawful occupier of land.
 In this event, the mineral right-holder will be required to advise the landowner and consult the local government authority and to submit a plan regarding compensation, relocation and resettlement.
 Any consideration due will be in accordance with the procedures and principles of evaluation set out under the land laws and the Land Compensation Regulations.